Sazol-Sarker/sci-knowledge-cafe/README.md

-# React App: Tiny Stroopwafel
+# React App: sci-knowledge-cafe

-Welcome to **Tiny Stroopwafel**, a React-based web application hosted on Netlify.
+**sci-knowledge-cafe** is a React-based web application hosted on Netlify.
 This app showcases a simple and interactive user interface built with modern web technologies.

 ## Live Demo